-The Economics Network is pleased to announce that the 13th biennial Developments in Economics Education conference will be held at the University of Leeds on Thursday 11th and Friday 12th September 2025.
+The 13th biennial Developments in Economics Education conference took place at the University of Leeds on Thursday 11 and Friday 12 September 2025.

-DEE 2025 will be preceded by the INERME Conference taking place on Wednesday 10th in the same campus.
+It was preceded by the INERME Conference taking place on Wednesday 10 in the same campus.

 Keynote

-The keynote on day 1 will be Prof. Jonathan Heron, Institute for Advanced Teaching & Learning, University of Warwick, speaking on "Teaching Innovations in Place and Time: where, when and how we innovate in higher education".
+The keynote was Prof. Jonathan Heron, Institute for Advanced Teaching & Learning, University of Warwick, speaking on "Teaching Innovations in Place and Time: where, when and how we innovate in higher education".

 Venue and accommodation